 What can cause neck and shoulder pain?

-There are a number of potential causes of neck and shoulder pain.
+There are several potential causes of neck and shoulder pain.
 We’ll cover some of the most common below.

 Health conditions